What is TM1 and Planning Analytics? History, Components and Important Uses

-- Do you need instant update of all changes right through your model?
+- Do you need instant updates of all changes right through your model?

 - Can you change formulae in every spreadsheet instantly?

-- Are you able to create and compare new versions of a plan on the fly?
+- Lastly, are you able to create and compare new versions of a plan on the fly?

-In short, with TM1 you can take a complex set fo excel spreadsheets and convert them into a highly controlled, secure, blindingly fast model.
+In conclusion, with TM1, you can take a complex set of excel spreadsheets and convert them into a highly controlled, secure, blindingly fast model.

 Local, Cloud or Hybrid

-Planning Analytics can be deployed onto your in house servers (as Planning Analytics Local), or on hosted cloud delivered as a subscription based service by IBM, or again hosted within IBM Cloud Pak for Data.
-It can also be deployed using a hybrid of on premise and cloud as required.
+Planning Analytics can be deployed onto your in-house servers (as Planning Analytics Local), or on hosted cloud delivered as a subscription-based service by IBM, or again hosted within IBM Cloud Pak for Data.
+Additionally, it can also be deployed using a hybrid of on-premise and cloud as required.

 From an application perspective, the core components of Planning Analytics include:

 - Workspace (PAW)

 In this list, we can see the primary objectives of TM1: